Dependents and Tax Credits, Deductions

 Child and Dependent Care Tax Credit

 You may be able to claim the non-refundable Child and Dependent Care Credit if you pay someone to care for your child or children under age 13 so that you can work or look for work.
-This credit can be worth up to 35% of some or all of the expenses you paid to the care provider, based on your yearly income and the number of children.
-The maximum credit for 2020 is $3,000.
+The credit is based on your yearly income and the number of children and may be worth up to $2,100.
+When you prepare your taxes on eFile.com, add your dependent care benefits and the credit will be added to your return with Form 2441 as applicable.

 Earned Income Tax Credit (EITC)